piyushghate25/delta-project/README.md

 # delta-project
-This is the demo project
+This is the demo project.